microsoft/playwright-dotnet/docfx_project/documentation/Playwright.UseCustomLocations.md

     driverExecutablePath: "customDriversPath");
 ```

-You could also alter the default location of these two artifacts using environment variables without changing your code.
+You can also alter the default location of these two artifacts using environment variables without changing your code.
 You can use the environment variable `PLAYWRIGHT_BROWSERS_PATH` to set the default browsers path and `PLAYWRIGHT_DRIVER_PATH`  to set the driver location.